 B. Multiple-family dwellings, provided that they meet the same yard, area and height requirements as those specified for the two-family dwellings in the R-2 District.

-C.

-clo
+C. Shop for the sale of any of the following commodities: books; beverages; confections; drugs; electrical appliances, including but not limited to radios, televisions and phonographs; flowers; foodstuffs; hardware; notions; novelties; periodicals; shoes; sundry household articles; tobacco; wearing apparel; provided that there shall be no manufacturing or processing except that which is incidental and essential to an enterprise in which merchandise is sold at retail primarily on the premises

+D. Automobile service station and/or automobile repair shop (excluding body repairs and paint), provided that:

+Such activities as car washing and waxing and polishing or greasing must be conducted entirely within an enclosed building

+Service and repair activities of a repair shop must be conducted entirely within an enclosed building.

 There shall be no vehicular entrance or exit to or from said service or repair buildings within one-hundred (100) feet of any R District as defined herein.